Home » Zoo » San Antonio Zoo tickets

 San Antonio Zoo has three main restaurants – Beastro Restaurant, Longnecks Bar and Grill, and Riverview Restaurant.

-Beastro Restaurant offers a stunning view of the zoo’s wildlife carousel and lake and serves delicious burgers, pizza, and dessert.
+Beastro Restaurant offers a stunning view of the zoo’s wildlife carousel and lake and serves delicious burgers, pizza, and desserts.

-Outside food or drink is not allowed into the zoo.
+Outside food or drink is not allowed in the zoo.

 Back to Top